Laryngeal Cancer: Symptoms, Causes and Treatment

 The treatment depends on the extent of the laryngeal cancer.

 - Early Stage cancer is effectively treated using LASER or radiation therapy.

 - The advanced stage requires a combination of chemotherapy and radiation.

 - Very advanced-stage cancer is managed with Surgery and a combination of radiation and chemotherapy.

-Oral Cancer Treatment in Bangalore: Why choose Cytecare cancer hospital?
+Laryngeal cancer treatment in Bangalore: Why choose cytecare cancer hospital?